ChiemezieSamson/restCountries/README.md

 The web app was actually an upgrade from my previous app [World Countries Datas](https://worldcountries-data.netlify.app/)

 > [!Warning]
-> still using the free exchange rate api for currency exchange rate, this only fetches onec a day so it might not be same with the most current one

-So _please_ do upgrade to a paid version after cloning this project.
+> Please be aware that the current implementation utilizes a free version of the ExchangeRate API for fetching currency exchange rates, which is limited to once a day.
+As a result, the displayed rates might not always reflect the most up-to-date values.
+To ensure accurate and real-time currency information, it is recommended to consider upgrading to a paid version of the ExchangeRate API after cloning this project.

 > [!Tip]
 > Population = Displays the country name, the country total population and the percentage of the country population to the world total population
 >
-> Countries = Have three ontop button (List, Grid, details) which handles the way the information for each country is displayed.
+> Countries = Have three "Selection" button (List, Grid, details) which handles the way the information for each country is displayed.
 >
-> Currencies = Do click on the unsupported currency code arrow to see the countries which the webite do not support their currency conversion
+> Currencies = Feel free to click on the arrow associated with unsupported currency codes to explore a list of countries for which the website currently does not support currency conversion.

 Also, Feel free to explore our web application!
 You never know what amazing discoveries await you.

 ## The Problem

-90% of the data on the web app is from [restCountries api](https://restcountries.com/) and [ExchangeRate api](https://www.exchangerate-api.com/) and some of the information of their api are not yet uptodate with each other.
+Please note that approximately 90% of the data featured on the web app is sourced from the [RestCountries API](https://restcountries.com/) and [ExchangeRate API](https://www.exchangerate-api.com/).
+It's important to be aware that there may be discrepancies in some information between these APIs, as updates to their data may not be synchronized in real-time.
+Users are advised to consider this while interacting with the app, and I appreciate your understanding as I strive to provide the most accurate and up-to-date information available from these external sources.

 ## Current Status